Aggressive Driving Tickets in Arizona – Frequently Asked Questions

 However, what we usually see is that an officer alleges a driver was speeding, tailgating (following too closely is the technical name), and making unsafe lane changes.
 The officer believes that the combination of those three moving violations poses an immediate hazard to the other drivers on the road.

-What Are The Penalties For An Aggressive Driving Conviction?
+What Are The Penalties For An Aggressive Driving Conviction in Arizona?

 These are the consequences that are possible under the law: